FrancisCrickInstitute/ActiveUnetSegmentation/README.md

 and create the folders, 'images' and 'labels'.
 Then put the input images in image and corresponding label image in the folder labels with the same name.
 They don't have to have the same name.

+One way to generate image/label image pairs is to use our active contours (active contours fiji plugin)[https://franciscrickinstitute.github.io/dm3d-pages/#generate-labels]

 ### Input